Outline of World History

 1. Diversification of Mammals

-1. Following the extinction of the dinosaurs, mammals diversified rapidly.
+1. Following the extinction of the non-avian dinosaurs (at GT c. -66M), mammals diversified rapidly.

 2. New ecological niches allowed mammals to evolve in varied forms.